History of the United States Coast Guard: Operation Fouled Anchor

+Titan submersible implosion

+During the Titan submersible implosion, the U.S. Coast Guard spearheaded the search and rescue efforts to find the missing submersible alongside the Canadian Coast Guard.
+It was also the U.S. Coast Guard which later announced on June 22 that the submersible had imploded and that they had found its debris.

+2023 Hawaii wildfires

+The U.S. Coast Guard was involved in extensive efforts to rescue those affected by the 2023 Hawaii wildfires, saving 17 lives as well as locating and assisting an additional 40 other survivors.
+157 Coast Guardsmen were engaged with U.S. Pacific Command and FEMA to assist with the crisis.

+Aleutian No. 1 tow

+In December 2023, USCGC Alex Haley towed disabled F/V Aleutian No. 1 over 160 NM to safe harbor at Adak, Alaska.
+Aleutian No. 1 experienced a loss of propulsion when a line became entangled in its propeller approximately 500 NM west of Dutch Harbor, Alaska and it was unable to effect repairs.
+Alex Haley made best speed to the drifting vessel and executed a complicated towing evolution in heavy Bering Sea winter weather and limited visibility to establish the tow to assist 8 mariners in distress.

 Future

 The Integrated Deepwater System Program is designed to meet future threats to the U.S. from the sea.
 Although the program involves obtaining new ships and aircraft, Deepwater also involves upgraded information technology for command, control, communications and computers, intelligence, surveillance, and reconnaissance (C4ISR).

 A key part of the Deepwater system is the Maritime Security Cutter, Large (WMSL), which is designed to replace the 378-foot (115 m) high-endurance cutters currently on duty.
 This ship will have a length of 421 feet (128 m), be powered by a gas turbine engine with two auxiliary diesel engines, and be capable of 12,000 nautical mile (22,000 km) voyages lasting up to 60 days.
 The keel laying of the USCGC Bertholf (WMSL-750), the first ship in this class, took place in September 2004.
 The ship was delivered in 2008.
 The second keel, USCGC Waesche (WMSL-751), was laid in 2005.

 Another key vessel is the Maritime Security Cutter, Medium (WMSM), which will be 341 ft (104 m) long, displace 2,921 long tons (2,968 metric tons), and be capable of 45-day patrols of up to 9,000 nautical miles (17,000 km).
 Both the WMSL and the WMSM cutters will be able to carry two helicopters or four VTOL Unmanned Air Vehicles (VUAVs), or a combination of these.

 Billions in cost overruns have plagued the Deepwater program.
 The GAO and agency observers have offered several opinions for this, and some have questioned whether the USCG should invest in greater number of less sophisticated vessel and air assets rather than paying dearly for cutting-edge technology.